 As delinquencies and repossessions soared during the downturn, lenders made it harder to get a loan.

 By the time the recession ended in 2009, the average score had risen to 738.
 But in the second quarter of 2016, it was down to 708.

 During the second quarter — April through June — the average cost of new-car loans for borrowers with the best credit (what the industry calls "super prime" borrowers with credit scores of 781 and above) was 2.64%.

 Borrowers with excellent credit are eligible for lots of juicy discount loans that carmakers offer through their lending divisions, such as GM Financial and Honda Financial Services.

-At least five brands are offering 0%, for as long as 72 months, on a slew of 2016 models this month.
+At least three brands are offering 0%, for as long as 72 months, on a slew of 2016 models this month.

 Even more cars and trucks are available with special 0.9% to 2.9% loans.

-Buick, for example, is offering 0% financing for up to 72 months, plus $750 bonus cash, on its Enclave, a luxury SUV.
-Volkswagen is offering 0% financing for up to 60 months on its Tiguan, a compact SUV.
+Buick, for example, is offering 0% financing for up to 60 months, plus $750 bonus cash, on its Enclave, a luxury SUV.
+Cadillac is offering 0% financing for up to 72 months plus $500 bonus cash on its ATS, a sedan.